Skip to content

 Spanish · Eixample, Barcelona · €40–80 per head

-El Nacional fills a restored 1870s hall just off Passeig de Gràcia at number 24 bis, with four kitchens and four bars under one Modernista ceiling: a seafood counter, a grill, a tapas bar and an oyster bar.
-It is the flexible Sunday pick, where one table can order Galician oysters and Castilian roast lamb at once.
+El Nacional fills a restored 1870s hall just off Passeig de Gracia at number 24 bis, with four kitchens and four bars under one Modernista ceiling: a seafood counter, a grill, a tapas bar and an oyster bar.
+It is open 365 days a year, which makes it the most reliable Sunday pick in the city, and the format lets one table order Galician oysters and Castilian roast lamb at once.
 Expect €40 to €80 a head.
-Open noon to midnight on Sunday, it suits a group that cannot agree on a cuisine and a visitor who wants one grand room to take it all in.
+Open noon to eleven on Sunday, it suits a group that cannot agree on a cuisine and a visitor who wants one grand room to take it all in.

 4